vijayrajpanchall/matic-docs/docs/supernets/get-started/what-are-supernets.md

 - Cloud deployments.
 - Smart contract and validator allowlisting.
 - Smart contract and validator blocklisting.
-- Minting a native ERC20 token.
+- Minting a native ERC-20 token.
-- Rootchain staking.
+- Rootchain MATIC staking.
 - Transfers of ERC-20, ERC-721, ERC-1155 tokens and arbitrary message passing using the native bridge.
 - Migration support from older versions of the original Edge consensus client that use IBFT consensus to PolyBFT.

-Additional components, including on-chain governance and creating a full production instance with staked MATIC, are currently in progress.
+Additional components, including on-chain governance and account abstraction, are currently in progress.

-If you have any questions or are interested in using Supernets in a production environment, please get in touch with the Polygon team for guidance and support.
+If you have any questions or are interested in using Supernets in a production environment, please get in touch with the Supernets team for guidance and support.

 </details>